Improwised/kb.repairrabbit.github.io/content/customers/How-to-edit-my-existing-customer.md

 draft= false
 +++

-Go to “Customers”
+“Customers”
 ![How to edit my exsisting customer?](/images/customers/how_to_edit_my_exsisting_customer/go_to_customers.png)

-Select the customer  & click “Edit”
+Select the customer and “Edit”
 ![How to edit my exsisting customer?](/images/customers/how_to_edit_my_exsisting_customer/select_the_customer.png)

-Edit the required changes & click “Edit”
+Edit the required changes and “Edit”
 ![How to edit my exsisting customer?](/images/customers/how_to_edit_my_exsisting_customer/search_the_customer_and_click_edit.png)